-During the years since then the Trust has been able to fund approximately £46, 000 worth of repairs and renovation.
+During the years since then the Trust has been able to fund over £46, 000 worth of repairs and renovation.
 Most of the funds have been raised through the generosity of our members and sympathisers.

 - repair and rehanging of the bell.

 - Construction of a new vestry staircase to the organ loft.